kpunith8/Links-and-Tutorials/General Topics/IDE-Shortcuts.md

 - `Shift + Option + Up/Down Arrow` - Copy the line up/down

 - `Shift + Tab` - un-tab the tabs

+- `Shift + Alt` - select blocks of text while you drag your mouse.

 - `Cmd + D` - Select entries starting from the word under the cursor